 Schools need to provide parents or guardians as well as students with information about SHSM programs.
 In Grades 7 and 8, students and parents start considering programs offered at the secondary level, secondary school options, and requirements for achieving an Ontario Secondary School Diploma.
 Students' decisions depend largely on parental awareness of SHSM programs.
 Promotional materials and activities that raise awareness of SHSM programs and highlight the links between programs and particular interests provide helpful information about the benefits of SHSM programs.

-The following are examples of strategies that boards and schools can use to build Grade 7 and 8 students' awareness of the SHSM program:
+The following are examples of strategies that boards and schools can use to build Grade 7 and 8 students' and their parents awareness of the SHSM program:

 • host presentations or talks on careers by guest speakers and mentors from the sector